robertistok/personal-website/content/posts/my-very-first-post.md

 ### Final thoughts

-If you enjoyed this article, got curious about what am I up to here, hit the follow button and let's connect.

-Until then, see you next time.
-Thanks for reading!
+If you enjoyed this article, got curious about what am I up to here, let's connect.
+Thanks for reading! 🙏

-### About the author

-Robert is a full-stack web developer, currently working at [Relatable](http://relatable.me/).
-He loves to inspire people, explore new places, read great books, take beautiful pictures and learn about new things.

-Follow him on [LinkedIn](https://www.linkedin.com/in/robertistok/), [Instagram](https://www.instagram.com/robertistok/), [GitHub](https://github.com/robertistok) or here, on [Medium](https://medium.com/@robertistok).